-Immanuel Lutheran Seminary has as its sole aim and purpose the training of men for the pastoral ministry in the Church of the Lutheran Confession (CLC), subject to no limitations except those which Scripture itself establishes.
-Since Scripture teaches that women are not to serve in the office of pastor, our seminary does not enroll women in its pastoral training programs.
+Immanuel Lutheran Seminary has as its sole aim and purpose the training of men for the pastoral ministry in the Church of the Lutheran Confession (CLC) or in a CLC-affiliated church body, subject to no limitations except those that Scripture itself establishes.
+Since Scripture teaches that women are not to serve in the office of pastor, the seminary does not enroll women in its academic programs.

-It is not the intent of this seminary to be a theological institution for persons seeking only to obtain post-graduate degrees in theology.
+It is not the intent of this seminary to be a theological institution for persons seeking only to obtain a post-graduate degree in theology or who merely wish to take courses in theology.

 The doctrinal position of our seminary is based on the canonical writings of the Old and New Testaments as the verbally inspired Word of God and also on an unqualified (quia) subscription to the Lutheran Confessions of the Book of Concord as presenting the true teachings of that Word.